-This easy and healthy Sweet Potato Casserole is made with sweet potatoes, butternut squash and candied pecans for a delicious holiday side dish! (gluten free, vegetarian, paleo)
+This easy and Healthy Sweet Potato Casserole is made with sweet potatoes, butternut squash and candied pecans for a delicious holiday side dish perfect for Thanksgiving, Friendsgiving and Christmas! (gluten free, vegetarian, paleo)

 It’s sweet potato casserole time!
 The most wonderful time of the year!